Kakamega Forest Reserve

 Kakamega Forest Reserve Wildlife | Animals & Birds

-Kakamega Forest Reserve, a dense tropical rainforest in Kenya, boasts an impressive biodiversity with over 360 species of birds, 7 species of primates, and over 510 species of butterflies.
-It also harbors over 1,000 species of plants, including woody trees, vines, orchids, ferns, shrubs, and herbs.
+Kakamega Forest Reserve, a dense tropical rainforest in Kenya, boasts impressive biodiversity, with over 360 bird species, 7 primate species, and over 510 butterfly species.
+It also harbors over 1,000 plant species, including trees, vines, orchids, ferns, shrubs, and herbs.
 Additionally, the forest is home to many unique and colorful mushroom species.

 Despite its rich biodiversity, Kakamega Forest is not primarily known as a wildlife destination.
 It remains a remnant of the rainforest that once stretched across Central Africa.
-This beautiful forest hosts various mammals, such as bush pigs, giant forest hedgehogs, colobus monkeys, and pottos.
+This beautiful forest is home to various mammals, including bush pigs, giant forest hedgehogs, colobus monkeys, and pottos.
 Leopards have been occasionally reported, with the last official sighting in 1991.

 Birdwatchers can spot species like the Blue-Headed Bee-Eater, Black-Billed Turaco, Turner’s Eremomela, and Grey Parrots.
 Other mammals found in the forest include bushpigs, duikers, bushbucks, African clawless otters, mongooses, giant African water shrews, squirrels, tree pangolins, porcupines, and bats.

 The forest is teeming with insects, including spectacular species like Goliath beetles, pink and green flower mantises, and numerous colorful butterflies (489 species).
-Well-represented insect groups include ants (Formicidae), Lepidopterans, Orthopterans, and beetles, along with common gastropods, millipedes, and spiders.
+Well-represented insect groups include ants (Formicidae), Lepidopterans, Orthopterans, and beetles, as well as common gastropods, millipedes, and spiders.

 Kakamega Forest Reserve Attractions